 02 of 05

-This small, compact grinder has a 160-watt motor and can grind up to 3 ounces of spices, nuts, or grains at a time with its stainless steel blades.
+This small, compact grinder has a 160-watt motor and can grind up to three ounces of spices, nuts, or grains at a time with its stainless steel blades.
 The lid-activated safety switch means the grinder won't work unless it is securely closed and the oval shape ensures even grinding.

 This model does not have adjustable grind settings or a timer but is the perfect (and therefore popular) example of a grinder that does the job for not too much money (starting around $15).
-It comes with a limited 1-year warranty.
+It comes with a limited one-year warranty.

 03 of 05